Carleton, Michigan

 Carleton is a village in Monroe County in the U.S. state of Michigan.
 The population was 2,326 at the 2020 census.
 The village is located within Ash Township.

 History

-The community was first platted in 1872 by Daniel Matthews, who also worked previously to select Lansing as the state capital.
+The community was first platted in 1872 by Daniel Matthews, who had worked previously to select Lansing as the state capital.
 He became the first postmaster when the Carleton post office was established on February 24, 1874.
-The community was named after Will Carleton, who was a local poet.
-The community centered along a railway line first built by the Pere Marquette Railway and a junction with Canada Southern Railway, as well as the nearby Pennsylvania Railroad.
+The community was named after Will Carleton, a local poet.
+The community centered along a railway line first built by the Pere Marquette Railway and a junction with the Chicago and Canada Southern Railway, as well as the nearby Pennsylvania Railroad.
 The village incorporated in 1911.

 Geography

+Carleton is in northeastern Monroe County, in the western part of Ash Township.
+It is 11 mi north of Monroe, the county seat, and 6 mi southwest of Flat Rock.
+Interstate 275, a western bypass of the Detroit area, passes one mile east of the village, with access from Exit 5, Carleton Rockwood Road.

 According to the U.S. Census Bureau, the village has a total area of 0.99 sqmi, all land.
+The land is drained to the east and south by tributaries of Swan Creek, which flows southeast toward Lake Erie.